CitrusCoding/botbert-expanded/README.md

 # botbert-expanded
 a silly little discord bot I made to use in my server with my friends :^)
+the code is not optimized.
+I am learning